 Children aged under 18 are classed as dependant children if they are the children of foreign nationals who have settled status in the UK, or who are entering the UK on a work visa or student visa, or who are part of a family entering or residing in the UK under the immigration route for British National (overseas) citizens and their dependants.
-These children are entitled to enter the country with their family, or to join their family and study at a state-funded or independent school once in the UK
+These children are entitled to enter the country with their family, or to join their family and study at a statefunded or independent school once in the UK.

 Unaccompanied children may also enter the UK to access a school.
-To comply with their visa terms, unaccompanied foreign national children, and young people (including such EEA nationals entering the UK after 31 December 2020) who are entering on a Child Student visa or Student visa must, when accessing education in England, study at the independent school, sixth form college or further education college which is sponsoring them.
+To comply with their visa terms, unaccompanied foreign national children, and young people (including such EEA nationals entering the UK who are entering on a Child Student visa or Student visa must, when accessing education in England, study at the independent school, sixth form college or further education college which is sponsoring them.

 Foreign nationals cannot use the 6-month Standard Visitor visa, or 11-month Short-term Study (English language) visa, to enter the UK to enrol as a pupil at a school.
-Find out what these visas can be used for by visiting www.gov.uk/ standard-visitor-visa change.
-Irish citizens do not need to apply for the EU Settlement Scheme, but their family members, who are not Irish or UK citizens, will need to apply.
+Find out what these visas can be used for by visiting www.gov.uk/ standard-visitor-visa

 You can also find out more about visas and immigration and the EU Settlement Scheme for EEA and Swiss citizens via the GOV.UK website.
-Irish citizens' right to live in the UK will not
+Irish citizens' right to live in the UK will not change.
+Irish citizens do not need to apply for the EU Settlement Scheme, but their family members, who are not Irish or UK citizens, will need to apply.